Manual Trade Entry

 Purpose

 Manual trade entry lets you log trades directly in TradeMonkey as you plan or execute them.
-Unlike CSV imports, manual entry captures both the financial details and your real-time psychology (emotions, conviction, plan adherence) around each decision.
+Unlike CSV imports, manual entry captures both the financial details and your real-time psychology (emotions (Emotional State), conviction (Conviction (1–10)), Plan Adherence) around each decision.

 When to Use Manual Entry